How Anxiety Works: Its Impact on Daily Life

 Diminished Quality of Life

-Whether mild or severe, unaddressed anxiety can hinder the ability to savor experiences.
-Activities once pleasurable may seem daunting or overshadowed by fear.
-For many, reduced quality of life surfaces in subtle ways—like avoiding social gatherings or turning down professional opportunities out of worry—ultimately restricting personal and professional growth.
+Whether mild or severe, unaddressed anxiety hinders the ability to savor experiences.
+Activities once pleasurable may seem daunting.
+Reduced quality of life often surfaces in subtle ways, like:

 Approaches to Managing Anxiety